Updated: Aug 31

 Alkaline water is typically bottled water with an altered mineral content that makes it, well alkaline!
 Alkaline water can be very expensive and as described above, it will not change the pH of your blood, only your urine.
 If you enjoy the taste of alkaline water over other beverages, consume it to keep your hydration up by all means.

 Could the alkaline diet be harmful?

 There is no common consensus on the classification of foods as acid or alkaline.
-However, all so called “acidic foods” including meat, fish, eggs, dairy, sugar, and some grains are typically excluded when following an alkaline diet.
+However, all so-called “acidic foods” including meat, fish, eggs, dairy, sugar, and some grains are typically excluded when following an alkaline diet.
 Additionally, some fruits, vegetables, nuts, and seeds are also classed as acidic.
 The diet is therefore highly restrictive and very low in protein.
 Adequate protein intake is especially important for people undergoing cancer treatment.
-Furthermore, plant-based foods, particularly fruit, vegetables, wholegrains, pulses, nuts, and seeds are known to contain cancer-fighting properties and should make up the bulk of a healthy diet.
-Quality animal products (meat, poultry, eggs and dairy) can be included as part of a healthy, balanced diet and the only reason to exclude them is personal choice or dietary allergies or intolerances.
+Furthermore, plant-based foods, particularly fruit, vegetables, whole grains, pulses, nuts, and seeds are known to contain cancer-fighting properties and should make up the bulk of a healthy diet.
+Quality animal products (meat, fish, eggs and dairy) can be included as part of a healthy, balanced diet and the only reason to exclude them is personal choice or dietary allergies or intolerances.

 In summary, balanced nutrition is important to support healing, repair, bolster the immune system and manage the side effects of treatment.
 Food should also be a source of enjoyment and pleasure.
 Excluding the many helpful sources of nutrients when following an alkaline diet is not advisable given that such measures are more likely to be disadvantageous rather than beneficial in battling cancer.